 I also work with Frontline19, an independent UK-based organisation dedicated to connecting frontline NHS workers with trauma specialists like myself.
 People working at the heart of the fight against COVID-19 have experienced extremely challenging circumstances, often leading to PTSD or other trauma-related issues.
 I offer targeted help to these frontline workers by giving them a warm, confidential space in which to healthily process the challenging experiences they have faced since March 2020, with many people overcoming their issues after just a couple of sessions.

 I have suffered from PTSD in the past.
 The trauma occurred when I was driving my young child to the cinema and a man nearly crashed into me.
 I sounded my horn at him, causing the man to exit his car and smash my windows, with my four-year-old in the back.
 I drove away frantically, and he chased me all the way to the police station before disappearing.
 A few months later, I started having symptoms of PTSD – flashbacks, panic attacks, sleep problems, etc. – that lasted for years.

 I never made the connection between the event and these symptoms until I went to a therapist, who used the same treatment approach I employ today with my clients.
 The transformation was incredible; I couldn’t believe how quick and painless it all was and how much lighter I felt after treatment.
 Suddenly I could feel like myself and enjoy life again after so long in the wilderness.

-Such a process inspired me to become a PTSD, trauma and anxiety therapist online, helping others who are in the same place as I was by helping them move past their trauma and regain some normality in their lives.
+Such a process inspired me to become a therapist, helping others who are in the same place as I was by helping them move past their trauma and regain some normality in their lives.
 After a few sessions, you should be able to view your trauma as a distant memory and feel relaxed and focused – the hardest thing to do when you are burdened by painful emotion.